Chrisae9/chis-website/content/blog/chis-bot.md

 ### Adding Players to the Plan

-`$add @Chis Unholydog106 "Neko's pet dog"`
+`$add user:@Chis`

-This will add 3 players to the current plan.
+This will add a player to the current plan.

-The bot is able to add people by using thier @Name and by matching with the closest Discord username.

-**It is important to note that players are seperated by a space, so anyone with spaces in their name should be enclosed with quotation marks " ".**

 ![Adding Players](images/adding-players.png)

 ## Team Selection

-`$team chis Unholydog106`
+`/team captain1:@Unholydog106 captain2:@Chis`

-Start the team selection by entering two or more players to be captains.
-Captains can be selected using the same method as add and delete.
+Start the team selection by supplying the captains for the match.

-Once the team selection begins, the captain can select the emoji letter corresponding to the player they want to have on their team.
+Once the team selection begins, the captain can choose the emoji letter corresponding to the player they want to have on their team.

 ![Team Selection](images/team-selection.png)